msi1427/hikmah/README.md

-'Hikmah' is defined in Arabic as "coming to know the essence of beings as they really are".
-This repo aims to generalize machine learning and data science implementations for research, development and production and will be built upon multiple libraries. <br/>
+**Hikmah** is defined in Arabic as *'coming to know the essence of beings as they really are'*.
+This repo aims to generalize common artificial intelligence and data science implementations for research, development and production and will be built upon multiple libraries. <br/>
 Any sort of contribution is welcomed.